The roots of modern project management

 If you take a method and create a system around it, you've created your own methodology.
 In that case, congratulations!
 Now you can promote it, teach it, issue certifications for it, and make a nice living as a project management consultant.

 Methodologies/frameworks are only good if you're practical about them and implement stuff within reason.
 If you take them off the shelf and force them upon the business, it will end badly.
-This happens all the time with ISO 9000, ITIL, and similar certifications.
+This constantly happens with ISO 9000, ITIL, and similar certifications.

 - Critical Path Method (CPM)